PolideaInternal/airflow-system-tests/airflow-providers-google-setup/README.md

     }
     ```

+1. (Optional) If you do not plan to use some service accounts, you can comment on this service account.

-4. To create all resources in the environment, run:
+1. To create all resources in the environment, run:

     ```bash
     terraform apply